Viktorija Golubic: 2016: Maiden WTA Tour title, top 100

-2017–20: Struggle with form, first major third round, WTA 125 title
+2017–20: Wimbledon third round, WTA 125 title

 In 2017, Golubic could not emulate her results of the previous year.
 Despite winning only four matches in the first half of the season, she reached a new career-high singles ranking of 51, in April 2017.
 After that, she started to fall in the ranking and dropped out of the top 100 again.
 However, she had good results again in the late season.
 In October, she reached semifinals of the Linz Open, before losing to Magdaléna Rybáriková.
-It was her first singles semifinal on WTA Tour since October 2016.
 She then played on the WTA Challenger Tour, where she reached two semifinals, at the Hua Hin Championships and the Taipei Challenger.

 Golubic's most significant results in 2018 came at the ITF Circuit and WTA Challenger Tour.
 In the early season, she reached the final of the $60k Burnie International, losing there to Marta Kostyuk.
 Later, she reached quarterfinals of the Indian Wells Challenger, $100k Open de Cagnes-sur-Mer, Bol Open and Manchester Trophy.
 In October, she won the $80k Poitiers event, defeating Natalia Vikhlyantseva in the final.
 In June 2018, Golubic after almost one year reentered the top 100.
 She finished the year as world No. 92.

 In the early 2019 season, Golubic reached the quarterfinal of the Thailand Open, where she lost to Tamara Zidanšek.
-She then won her biggest title since 2016 at the Indian Wells Challenger, saving a championship point against Jennifer Brady in the final.
-On her way to the title, she knocked out top seed Wang Qiang to mark her first top-20 win since October 2016.
+She then won her first WTA 125 title at the Indian Wells Challenger, saving a championship point against Jennifer Brady in the final.
+On her way to the title, she knocked out top seed Wang Qiang in the semifinals to mark her first top-20 win since October 2016.

 At Wimbledon, she reached the third round of a major for the first time by defeating Iga Świątek and Yulia Putintseva, but then lost to Dayana Yastremska.

 In September, she reached quarterfinals of the Jiangxi International Open, losing there to Elena Rybakina.
 She followed this with a semifinal appearance at the Guangzhou International Open, before losing to Samantha Stosur.

 Golubic struggled with form during the following season.
 Her most significant result came at the $80k Open de Cagnes-sur-Mer in September, when she reached quarterfinals and lost to Sara Sorribes Tormo.
-She suffered first-round losses at the Australian Open and US Open, while she failed in the qualifying of the French Open.
+She suffered first-round losses at the Australian Open and US Open, while she failed to qualify for the French Open.
 Golubic fell out of the top 100 in late February and finished the year as world No. 137.